 Location: Riga, Latvia

-Team: Zane Tetere- Sulce, Elina Tetere, Dins Vecans, Janis Vilcins; in cooperation with Bruno Birmanis
+Team: Zane Tetere – Sulce, Elina Tetere, Dins Vecans, Janis Vilcins, Eva Heidingere – Jukama; in cooperation with Bruno Birmanis

 Photo: Ansis Starks

-The manner of marrying the modern with the classics reveals at the entrance zone of the office.
-To optically broaden the space and highlight the thematic symbolism, a special photo shoot of Rundle Palace interiors have been carried out.
-The captured photographs have been edited into a single image, and by using a white colour print on black wall panels (differently from the usual black print on white), a visually classical entrance zone has been developed with a modern approach.
-Visitor reception desk has been made ultimately ascetic for the sake of contrast, visual neatness and clear perception of concept.
+The reception area encapsulates how we paired the classic with the modern.
+To optically broaden the space and highlight the symbolism, we ordered a photo shoot of Latvia’s Rundale Palace.
+The photos have been edited into one single image.
+We created a striking welcome zone by using white print on black wall panels instead of the typical black on white.
+The reception desk is ascetic for the sake of contrast, visual neatness and a clear perception of the concept.

-Interior of the front office features antique furniture from the collection of clients themselves that have been placed in conference rooms, combining them with ascetic, contemporary decoration in order to obtain lightness.
-The design of back office uncovers lightcoloured, contemporary furniture, some of it borrowed from the old office.
+The front office interiors feature antique furniture from the clients’ own collection.
+We placed it in the conference rooms and paired them with ascetic, contemporary decor to obtain lightness.
+The back office is furnished with light coloured, contemporary furniture, some of which is taken from the old office.